lqdev/luisquintanilla.me/_src/feed/website-feeds-opml.md

 The implementation ended up being:

-1. Create an OPML file
+1. Create an OPML file for[ each of the feeds on by website](/subscribe).

 	```xml
 	<opml version="2.0">